IST 441 Information Retrieval and Search

 organization, representation, and access to information;

-categorization, indexing, and content analysis; data structures for
+categorization, indexing, ranking, and content analysis; data structures for

-unstructured data; design and maintenance of such databases,
+unstructured data; design and maintenance of such data structures,

 indexing and indexes, retrieval and classification schemes; use of

 codes, formats, and standards; analysis, construction and evaluation

 of search and navigation techniques; and search engines and how they

 relate to the above.
 New methods using machine learning will be briefly discussed.

 Students will build a specialty web search